koficodes/koficodes.github.io/_posts/2018-01-18-How-to-tackle-a-data-science-project.md

 <b>Scaling:</b> The dataset may have attributes with different scales such as money in Euros, distances in kilometers, weights in grams etc. Most machine learning algorithms work well with datasets that have common scales between 0 and 1.
 Where 0 is the minimum and 1 is the maximum.
 Datasets with different scales need to be rescaled before  applying machine learning algorithms.
 <b>Decomposition:</b> Certain attributes of the dataset are sometimes made up of two attributes fused together, splitting such attributes into separate attributes will help reduce the complexity in the dataset and also benefit the machine learning algorithm applied to the dataset.
-Eg the monthly salary can be split into number of hours and amount paid per hour.
+Eg monthly salary can be split into number of hours and amount paid per hour.
-<b>Aggregation</b> Sometimes the combination of two attributes will be much more meaningful to the problem you are  solving.
+<b>Aggregation:</b> Sometimes the combination of two attributes will be much more meaningful to the problem you are  solving.
 Eg. You can combine dimensions of a real estate into a single attribute called size.

 ### Data understanding